SNSystems/DIVA/README.md

 ## Feature requests, bug reports and general feedback/comments

-Please create an [issue in Github](https://github.com/SNSystems/DIVA/issues) for any bug reports, feature requests and feedback:
+Please create an [issue in Github](https://github.com/SNSystems/DIVA/issues) for any bug reports, feature requests and feedback.

-Please see the [projects list](https://github.com/SNSystems/DIVA/projects) for a backlog of ideas for feature items:
+Please see the [projects list](https://github.com/SNSystems/DIVA/projects) for a backlog of ideas for feature items.

 ## Building DIVA